Linkta-org/core/.github/decisions/Authentication_flow.md

 #### Creating a Session Cookie

 The backend, upon receiving the ID token, validates it and then uses the Firebase Admin SDK to exchange it for a session cookie.
-This cookie is configured with several security measures in mind, including settings like session expiration (maxAge), the httpOnly, and secure flags, thereby enhancing its security against various attacks.
+This cookie is configured with several security measures in mind, including settings like session expiration (`maxAge`), the `httpOnly`, and `secure` flags, thereby enhancing its security against various attacks.

 - `maxAge`: To balance user experience with security measures, a duration between 30 minutes and 2 hours is typically considered optimal.
-This range is suitable for most applications, aiming to reduce the risk without significantly impacting user convenience.
-[For high-security applications, common idle timeouts range from 2 to 5 minutes, while lower-risk applications might opt for 15 to 30 minutes.](https://cheatsheetseries.owasp.org/cheatsheets/Session_Management_Cheat_Sheet.html#session-expiration)
+This range is suitable for most applications, aiming to reduce the risk without significantly impacting user convenience. ["For high-security applications, common idle timeouts range from 2 to 5 minutes, while lower-risk applications might opt for 15 to 30 minutes."](https://cheatsheetseries.owasp.org/cheatsheets/Session_Management_Cheat_Sheet.html#session-expiration)
-- The `httpOnly` flag is used to prevent client-side scripts from accessing the cookie, mitigating the risk of XSS (Cross-Site Scripting) attacks.
-The secure flag ensures the cookie is transmitted only over secure HTTPS connections, enhancing data protection.
-Optionally, setting the SameSite attribute can further secure the cookie from cross-site request forgery (CSRF) attacks by controlling cross-origin requests.
+- `httpOnly`: To prevent client-side scripts from accessing the cookie, mitigating the risk of XSS (Cross-Site Scripting) attacks.
+- `secure`: To Ensure the cookie is transmitted only over secure HTTPS connections, enhancing data protection.
+Optionally, setting the `SameSite` attribute can further secure the cookie from cross-site request forgery (CSRF) attacks by controlling cross-origin requests.

 #### Verifying Session Cookies